Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Keys should be sorted by alphabetic order
 Only sort keys of the first level (don’t sort keys of a dictionary inside the main dictionary) Dictionary values can have any type
-You are not allowed to import any module
+You are not allowed to import any module<br>
-7. Update dictionary
+7. Update dictionary<br>
 mandatory
 Write a function that replaces or adds key/value in a dictionary.